top of page

 Supported by the Park’s Charles & Doreen Bilezikian Endowed Fund

-In early Spring, a crane lifts and pulls apart the two halves of the split rhomboid dodecahedron, made of steel and aluminum, to create a new sculptural shape.
+A crane lifts and pulls apart the two halves of the split rhomboid dodecahedron, made of steel and aluminum, to create a new sculptural shape, symbolic of a new life.
+The annual reconfiguration serves as a continual source of discovery, delight and engagement, enhancing the visitor experience.

 ...public art, permanent and alive...”